Economy of the Democratic Republic of the Congo: Energy

+Through its expansive river system, 86% of the electricity in the country is hydroelectric.
+Electricity is almost only available urban areas.
+Even there, less than half of the population is able to use it.
+In 2022, 45% of the urban population, and 21.5% of the total population had access to electricity.
+In 2025, over 70% of households nationally used charcoal as their primary cooking fuel.
+Charcoal is used almost exclusively in Kinshasa.
+Wood and other biomass are used by around 20% of households.

 Transport

 A train from Lubumbashi arriving in Kindu on a newly refurbished line.

-Ground transport in the Democratic Republic of Congo has always been difficult.
+Ground transport in the Democratic Republic of the Congo has always been difficult.
 The terrain and climate of the Congo Basin present serious barriers to road and rail construction, and the distances are enormous across this vast country.
-Furthermore, chronic economic mismanagement and internal conflict have led to serious under-investment over many years.
+Chronic economic mismanagement and internal conflict have led to serious under-investment over many years.

-On the other hand, the Democratic Republic of Congo has thousands of kilometres of navigable waterways, and traditionally, water transport has been the dominant means of moving around approximately two-thirds of the country.
+On the other hand, the Democratic Republic of the Congo has thousands of kilometres of navigable waterways, and traditionally, water transport has been the dominant means of moving around approximately two-thirds of the country.

 Data

 The following table shows the main economic indicators from 1980–2023.
 Inflation below 5% is in green.